- Military Basics

 - Command will be notified.

-- The person impacted by domestic abuse has access to support and protection from command, such as a military protection order.
+- The person impacted by domestic abuse has access to protection and support from command, such as via a military protection order.

 - The person impacted by domestic abuse has access to the full range of FAP services, including counseling and support from a victim advocate.
-He or she will work with the victim to develop a safety plan and identify next steps.
+They will work with the victim to develop a safety plan and identify next steps.

 - The person impacted by domestic abuse can receive assistance in applying for transitional compensation, if applicable.